Fate of hundreds of boys at Syrian prison remains unknown, rights group says | DW | 04.02.2022

 Various inmates have been transferred to other sites, including one funded by the UK.
 "Everyone is in safe places.
 They receive good care," SDF media commander Siyamend Ali told HRW.

-The HRW report on Friday also claimed that almost 45,000 men, women and children from nearly 60 different countries are being held in prisons across northern Syria due to their suspected connections to IS — the extremist Islamist group that ruled large swathes of Syria and Iraq until they were beaten back by the Kurdish-led forces and US-led coalition.
+The HRW report on Friday also said almost 45,000 men, women and children from nearly 60 different countries were being held in prisons across northern Syria because of suspected connections to IS — the extremist group that ruled large swaths of Syria and Iraq until it was beaten back by the Kurdish-led forces and US-led coalition.

 HRW said the "vast majority" of foreign detainees were young children and their mothers.